lukedavies-oss/jurospain/about.md

 ---
 layout: page
 title: About Juro Spain
-description: Meet the relocation-focused legal team that helps expats settle confidently in Spain.
+description: English-speaking legal experts helping expats with visas, residency, and property purchases across Spain.
 permalink: /about/
 ---

-## Our story

-Juro Spain was born when a group of relocation consultants and a Madrid-based partner lawyer noticed how many international families were juggling fragmented advice.
-We built a boutique, English-first practice that treats every move as a project with milestones, owners, and proactive communication.
+## Expert legal support for expats in Spain

+Juro Spain specializes in relocation law for international families and professionals moving to Spain.
+With over 11 years of experience guiding expats through Spanish immigration, property transactions, and residency processes, we provide clear, English-first legal services nationwide.

 ## What we believe in

-- **Clarity before paperwork.** We translate Spanish legal steps into plain English roadmaps.
+- **Clarity before paperwork.** We translate Spanish legal requirements into plain English roadmaps.
-- **Quality partners.** From notaries to tax advisors, we only collaborate with vetted professionals.
+- **Quality partnerships.** We work only with vetted notaries, tax advisors, and immigration specialists.
-- **Momentum.** Immigration and property timelines move fast—we keep every file on track.
+- **Momentum.** Immigration and property timelines move fast—we keep every case on track.

-## Meet your core team

-- **Elena Martín — Partner lawyer.** Spanish-qualified attorney focused on immigration and property transactions.
-- **Chris Walker — Client lead.** UK-born relocation specialist who has lived in Spain for a decade.
-- **Ana López — Case manager.** Coordinates appointments, sworn translations, and document logistics.

-## Trusted nationwide
+## Our services across Spain

-We operate remotely across Spain, with in-person support in Madrid, Barcelona, Valencia, Málaga, and Alicante through our partner network.
+We serve expats throughout Spain with in-person support available in Barcelona, Valencia, Málaga, and Alicante through our trusted partner network.

+### Immigration & residency expertise
+NIE applications, Golden Visa processing, Digital Nomad Visa support, non-lucrative residency, and visa renewals

+### Property purchase guidance
+Contract reviews, notary representation, mortgage assistance for international buyers, and power of attorney services

+### Relocation essentials
+Banking setup, empadronamiento registration, autónomo business registration, and ongoing compliance support

 ## How we work with you

-1. **Discovery call.** Understand your goals, timeline, and budget.
-2. **Strategy pack.** A written plan with requirements, costs, and deadlines.
-3. **Execution.** We prepare documents, attend appointments, and keep you updated.
-4. **Settlement support.** Beyond the first milestone, we assist with renewals, utilities, and ongoing compliance.

-Ready to start?
-[Book a call](https://calendly.com/YOUR-CALENDLY) or [email hello@jurospain.com](mailto:hello@jurospain.com).
+1. **